dylanbuchi/dylanbuchi/README.md

-- 👨‍💻 My projects are available at [dylanbuchi.pythonanywhere.com](https://dylanbuchi.pythonanywhere.com/projects.html)
+- 👨‍💻 My projects are available at: [dylanbuchi.pythonanywhere.com](https://dylanbuchi.pythonanywhere.com/projects.html)

-- 📧 You can reach me at **devybuchi@gmail.com**
+- 📧 You can reach me at: **devybuchi@gmail.com**

 <h3 align="left">Connect with me:</h3>